separateurCreated with Sketch.

 Peace in the heart

-It was Bishop Schlert who suggested that Celeste Behe “facilitate a gathering” for those who were praying for fallen-away loved ones, after reading a book review in which she mentioned that two of her sons had left the Church.
+It was Allentown Bishop Alfred A. Schlert who suggested that Celeste “facilitate a gathering” for those who were praying for fallen-away loved ones, after he read a book review in which she mentioned that two of her sons had left the Church.

 “As a ‘prayer network,’ the St. Monica Ministry brings together those who are grieving the loss of loved ones from the Church, allowing us to pray and sacrifice for the salvation of one another’s prodigals as well as for our own,” Celeste said.
 “St. Monica Ministry communities are also united through their veneration of a unique icon of St. Monica, which was created especially for the ministry by a priest of the Allentown Diocese.”

 Donna Zwick, a retired teacher, attends St. Monica Ministry holy hours at St. Theresa of the Child Jesus Church in Hellertown, Pennsylvania, along with her husband, Eric.
 They are praying for their son, who does not attend Mass any longer.
-“They just don’t see the need to go to church,” Donna said of many in the younger generations.
+“They just don't see the need to go to church,” Donna said of many younger people.

 Although her son and daughter-in-law kept their promise to have all five of their children baptized, Zwick's grandchildren do not attend church, and the older ones have not received first Communion or Confirmation.